ScienceAlert: Format

-As of August 2020, ScienceAlert had the following sections: Tech, Health, Space, Environment, Humans, Physics, Nature, Politics & Society, Comment & Opinion, and Explainers.
-Users are able to choose from articles that may be listed either by recency and popularity.
+As of August 2023, ScienceAlert had the following sections: Space, Environment, Tech, Physics, Opinion, Health, Humans, Nature and Society.
+Readers could read the trending news or the latest news from the homepage.

 Controversy and criticism

-In May 2019, ScienceAlert joined the debate surrounding publications, such as The Guardian, shifting their style guide to prioritize terms such as “climate crisis or breakdown” over “climate change”.
-Based on evidence-based research and expert opinion, ScienceAlert shared updated definitions for the site's climate science-related terminology.
+In May 2019, ScienceAlert joined the debate surrounding publications, such as The Guardian, shifting their style guide to prioritize terms such as "climate crisis or breakdown" over "climate change".
+ScienceAlert then shared updated definitions for the site's climate science-related terminology.
 Later, ScienceAlert noted that this decision led to an increase in negative comments on their Facebook page.
 The page comprises a small portion of the readers of the publication.
-The editors said that when they post articles about climate news, “with astonishing speed and ferocity the comment section becomes a hot-pot of climate denialism”.
+The editors said that when they post articles about climate news, "with astonishing speed and ferocity the comment section becomes a hot-pot of climate denialism".
 The editors developed a policy of dealing with the social media issue by asking that, rather than adding fuel to the onslaught, readers of the page cooperate in a reporting scheme that could enable quick blocking of the disruptive sources and the alternative accounts the "climate trolls" create to appear numerous as well as to evade the blocks.
-Accusations of "censorship" follow, apparently raised by those blocked, in new accounts that appear and follow the same objectives, but the editors stand by the policy and note its relative effectiveness.
+Accusations of "censorship" followed, but the editors stood by the policy and noted its relative effectiveness.

 The broadening of the scope of topics covered (noted above) has drawn criticism from those opposed to the change to an international science news perspective.
 Those objecting prefer the original exposure for scientific research and developments solely in Australia that had determined the content of ScienceAlert when founded.

-The site also has come under criticism for issues related to sensationalism, hyperbole, misleading or naive headlines, and even sexism to attract or engage readers.
-In a social media post from 2014, feminist STEM blogger Zuleyka Zevallos takes issue with a post on ScienceAlert that she identifies as “sexist”, describing ScienceAlert as “broscience” and “click bait”, both terms for low-content social media posts designed to attract attention.
-She links it to a greater trend of “using sexism to market science”.
+The site also has come under criticism for issues related to sensationalism, hyperbole, misleading or naive headlines, and even sexism to attract readers.